dhigley6/mle_fundamentals/sql_queries.md

 # SQL Queries Quick Review

 SQL is a high-level, declarative data transformation language supported by relational databases and other data manipulation software like spark.
 SQL consists of multiple sublanguages: data query language, used for performing queries on data, data definition language, used for creating and modifying objects in databases, data control language, used to control access to data, and data manipulation language, used for inserting, deleting and modifying data.
+This article reviews the data query language component.

 ANSI SQL provides standardized version of SQL.
 Databases generally don't fully adhere to this standardized version though, often requiring some changes when changing databases.